Resistor52/terraform-cloud-workstation/workbook/Step_10.md

 11. Add these two files to `.gitignore`   HINT: `vim .gitignore`

+**NOTE:** The tfstate files keep track of what Terraform has deployed to _your_ environment, and although they should be backed up in production, they do not belong in a code repository, lest they confuse others who use your code.

 12. Run `git status` again.
 Type `git add *` and then `git status`.
 Hmm, notice that the "*" didn't pick up the `.gitignore` file because it is hidden.
 So add it by typing `git add .gitignore`